+Professor Schwarz (Head)

-Professors Schwarz, Head; and Shannon Assistant Professor Coley Instructor Grindheim Adjunct Instructors Borden, and Godwin
+Assistant Professor Coley

+Instructor Lund

+Adjunct Instructors Gordon, Toffaletti, and Whetstone

 The department, combining the disciplines of art and music, currently offers a major in art and minors in art and music.
-The art major requires at least sixty hours in art including ten in art history.
+The art major requires at least sixty hours in studio art.
 An art minor consists of at least fifteen hours of art courses.
 One may major in art and also take a minor in art.
 Students wishing to teach art in elementary or secondary school may take a program which combines the major in art with the appropriate Education courses to qualify for teacher certification.
 A student interested in this latter alternative must arrange to have advisors in both art and education and should be prepared to take more than the 200 hours required for the B.A. degree if that proves necessary.